 In order to use the nlrx package, NetLogo (>=5.3.1) needs to be installed on the system that is used to execute model simulations (local/remote).
 For remote execution, NetLogo needs to be installed on remote machines as well.
 The nlrx package provides a utility function (

 Because NetLogo is executed in a Java virtual machine, Java needs to be installed on the local/remote system as well.
-We recommend the Oracle Java SE Development Kit 8.
+We recommend the Oracle Java SE Development Kit 8 or the openjdk.
 While the nlrx package might work without setting the Java system path explicitly, we recommend to make sure that JAVA_HOME points to the correct Java installation of the system.

 You can install the released version of nlrx from CRAN with: